gocd/docs.go.cd/faq/dev_use_current_revision_in_build.md

 </project>
 ```

--   Now, when Go runs the 'my-app' pipeline with the code at revision '123' and the configuration at revision '59cab75ccf231b9e338c96cff0f4adad5cb7d335', the file deploy-123.txt will be created with the following content:
+-   Now, when GoCD runs the 'my-app' pipeline with the code at revision '123' and the configuration at revision '59cab75ccf231b9e338c96cff0f4adad5cb7d335', the file deploy-123.txt will be created with the following content:

 ```
 deploy-123.txt